Seneca Lake AVA: Climate

 season is only 165 to 170 days long.
-Seneca Lake’s latent heat storage capacity alters the local climate to such an extent that grapes can be grown in an area where they otherwise would not survive the cold temperatures of early spring, or the late autumn frosts.
-Together with the good air drainage offered by the slopes leading to its shore, the lake’s water temperature provides cool breezes in the spring, preventing early bud break in the fruit.
-In the fall, the lake’s warmth delays early frosts, and in the winter it raises temperatures so that bud damage is lessened.
+Seneca Lake's latent heat storage capacity alters the local climate to such an extent that grapes can be grown in an area where they otherwise would not survive the cold temperatures of early spring, or the late autumn frosts.
+Together with the good air drainage offered by the slopes leading to its shore, the lake's water temperature provides cool breezes in the spring, preventing early bud break in the fruit.
+In the fall, the lake's warmth delays early frosts, and in the winter it raises temperatures so that bud damage is lessened.
 According to the petition, it is this ability to protect a crop from extreme temperatures during both the growing and dormant seasons that distinguishes the Seneca Lake viticultural area from the surrounding areas.
 This lake effect is strongest within about 1/2 mi of Seneca Lake.
 For this reason, the more tender vinifera varieties are planted within this zone, while hardier American varieties and hybrids can be planted higher on the slopes.
 The petitioner added that smaller lakes, even those the size of Cayuga Lake, do not have the same level of latent heat capacity and, therefore, do not modify the local climate to the same extent as Seneca Lake.
 The warmest temperatures are along the southeastern section of the lake where the warmed air moving from the north-northwest pushed up along the shoreline actually keep the vines from freezing.
+The USDA plant hardiness zones range from 6a to 6b.